ColstonBod-oy/Readster/README.md

 # Readster

-An app that scans texts from books and instantly provides definitions and a reference image.
+An app that scans texts from books and instantly provides definitions.
 It uses [Tesseract4Android OCR](https://github.com/adaptech-cz/Tesseract4Android).
 Definitions are fetched from [Free Dictionary API](https://dictionaryapi.dev/) and images are fetched from [LoremFlickr](https://loremflickr.com/).

 <p align="center">